rconard/central-nuget-management-planning/package-versions/packageversion.md

 If any packages are imported as transitive dependencies from a `<PackageReference>` where the `Version` is controlled by a `<PackageVersion>` in `Directory.Packages.props`, then the version of the transitive dependency will be controlled by CPVM.

-If a `<PackageVersion>` has been defined for the package that is imported transitively, then that version will be imported across the solution.

 ## How to Use Central Package Version Management
 In the solution directory, create a `Directory.Packages.props` file to define versions for each package used in your projects.